 top of page

-February marks Spay & Neuter Awareness Month, a time to spotlight the life-saving impact of sterilization for pets and street animals alike.
+February marks Spay & Neuter Awareness Month.
+This month is dedicated to highlighting the life-saving impact of sterilization for pets and street animals alike.
 While spaying and neutering are common practices in many Western countries, access and awareness remain inconsistent across Asia.
 By addressing these gaps, we can reduce suffering, improve public health, and create a more compassionate future for animals.

 The Stray Animal Challenge in Asia